 |Dear CIDER Member,

-We invite you to the May CIDER Session at the Canadian Initiative for Distance Education Research.
-This free, online session will feature Dr. Michael Barbour of Sacred Heart University, Connecticut, and Dr. Randy LaBonte of CANeLearn, presenting findings from their newly-published report, State of the Nation: K-12 E-Learning in Canada.
+We invite you to the March CIDER session.
+This free, online session will feature Michael Barbour of Touro University Mare Island and Randy LaBonte of CANeLearn, presenting the annual State of the Nation for K-12 e-learning.

 Title: State of the Nation: K-12 E-Learning in Canada